deathworlders/online/content/books/deathworlders/chapter-06.5-interlude-jargon.md

 "You might be wrong there, Major."

 "Oh come on.
 You've already given us the tech for cheap spaceflight, viable asteroid mining, trivially easy near-Earth object tracking and deflection and buildings ten times as tall as we could already build.
-What have I got, besides one experimental spaceship that got named by our *bartender?"* "Well," Claude Nadeau said, slowly and with care "Your screensaver just turned green..."
+What have I got, besides one experimental spaceship that got named by our *bartender?"*

+"Well," Claude Nadeau said, slowly and with care, "Your screensaver just turned green..."
 Bartlett sighed.
-"For the last time, it's a simu**la---**wait, *what?"*
+"For the last time, it's a simu<em>la---</em>wait, *what?"*